Geothermal Reserves

 Where to Learn More

-Tourism New Zealand — Waimangu Volcanic Valley — official tourism overview.
+New Zealand Tourism – Waimangu Volcanic Valley: official tourism overview and visitor planning details.

 Frequently Asked Questions